tratteria/website/content/docs/quickstart/generating-trats.md

 }
 ```

-Tratteria verifies the signature of the self-signed subject tokens it receives in txn-token requests.
+Tratteria verifies the signature of the self-signed subject tokens it receives in TraT requests.
 However, for simplicity, we have disabled the verification in the quick-start configuration.
 Therefore, there's need to concern ourselves with the keys used for signing these self-signed tokens in this guide.
 Nonetheless, in a production-level setting, you would enable this verification to ensure the security and integrity of self-signed tokens.
 For guidance on how to enable and configure this, please cleck [this guide](#).

 **subject_token_type**